carteakey/cinemattr-db/README.md

 ## How it works

-- Self querying retriever using LangChain, on a pinecone database containing popular movies released since 1950 to date.
+- Self querying retriever using LangChain, on a pinecone database containing popular movies (>1000 imdb rating count) released since 1950 to date.
 - OpenAI LLM translates user input to a vector database query.
 - Initial filtering is done through metadata columns (title, year, rating, actors etc.) using operators like > < = AND,OR.
 - Semantic search is done on the plot and summaries extracted for each movie.